How to Rewrite a Sentence: 7 Easy Ways to Enhance Readability

 Here’s a technique I call “the breath test”: if you can’t read it aloud in one breath, consider breaking it up.

-• Original: “This stunning, recently renovated three-bedroom Victorian home, featuring original hardwood floors throughout, a gourmet kitchen with stainless steel appliances and granite countertops, and a spacious master suite with an ensuite bathroom and walk-in closet, is situated on a quiet, tree-lined street just minutes from downtown and major transportation hubs.”
+• Original: “This stunning, recently renovated three-bedroom Victorian home, featuring original hardwood floors throughout, a gourmet kitchen with stainless steel appliances and granite countertops, and a spacious master suite with an ensuite bathroom and walk-in closet, is situated on a quiet, tree-lined street just minutes from downtown.”

 • Better: “This stunning Victorian home sits on a quiet, tree-lined street minutes from downtown.
 The three-bedroom house has been recently renovated throughout.
 Features include original hardwood floors, a gourmet kitchen with stainless steel appliances, and granite countertops.
-The spacious master suite offers an ensuite bathroom and walk-in closet.
-Major transportation hubs are easily accessible.”
+The spacious master suite offers an ensuite bathroom and walk-in closet.”

 4. Changing Sentence Structure for Readability